nathanieldchu/ubuild_CCF/vision.md

     most valuable things you will ever give or get.
 Give them thoughtfully, and receive them gratefully.<br><br><strong>Savor every bite</strong>.
 Have fun and take care of yourself.
 You have one life; bask in it."
+- template: 1-column-text
+  block: one-column-1
+  headline: does this sound like you?
+  content: 'If you answered with a "YES!", reach out to us. tezzafoods@gmail.com '
 published: false

 ---